For better experience with the ARA portal, use Google Chrome (or any derivatives of Chrome) or Mozilla Firefox browser.

 Command: Provide the command to run when the container is launched.
 For example, to get a command line interface, we need to provide bash as the command.

-In the Spec tab, you can provide the default values except for the Lease ID field, where you need to provide the ID matching with the reservation ID noted during the lease creation.
-In this example, the Lease ID should be blazar_1c9d….
+In the Spec tab, you can provide the default values except for the Lease Name field, where you need to select the Lease Name on which the container is launched.

 Click the Create button for creating the container.
 The status of created container is as follows:

-Clicking on the container shows the properties of the container such as name, host, and IP address.
+Clicking on the container shows the properties of the container such as name, host, IP address, and floating IP address.

-Next login to the container with the floating point IP assigned.
+Next login to the container with the floating IP assigned.
+Ensure that SSH service is running in the container as described here.
 For the example, you can use the following command to login to the container.